-This is the twenty-first year that I have offered a weekend education program through the Centre for Contemporary Photography (CCP) in Melbourne.
+This is the twenty-fourth year that I have contributed to the education program at the Centre for Contemporary Photography (CCP) in Melbourne.

 Over this time a great many social and technological changes have taken place across all areas of photography; from hardware and software, to image capture, distribution and access, to employment, culture and inheritance.
 My research has contributed to this evolution and my courses constructively help others to integrate these momentous changes into their lives, their photography and employment.

-Artists, photographers, designers, curators, scientists and others from across Australia, New Zealand and Asia, both professional and nonprofessional, attend my courses.
+Artists, photographers, designers, curators, scientists and others from across Australia, New Zealand and Asia, both professionals and enthusiasts, attend my courses.
 Many people have repeated the courses over a number of years, not only to update or extend their skills and knowledge, but also to benefit from the friendships, collaborations and networks that naturally develop out of this program.

-This year I am presenting three different weekend courses at the CCP, repeated regularly throughout the year, comprising thirteen courses in total covering the essential topics that make up a contemporary digital photography workflow:
+This year I am presenting four different one day specialist courses on the weekends at the CCP, repeated regularly throughout the year, comprising sixteen courses in total covering the essential topics underlying contemporary digital photographic practice:

-My weekend courses are delivered through demonstrations, investigations, practical applications, interaction and hands-on experimentation in a focused but entertaining manner.
+My courses are delivered through explanations, investigations, hands-on experimentation, demonstrations, and practical applications in a focused but entertaining manner.
 Discussion and analysis is actively facilitated, with aspects of photographic history and cultural theory related to the work as critical practice.

-While the courses can be studied sequentially across one or more semesters, each course is also presented as a focused, self-contained body of knowledge that is then creatively adapted to individual needs.
-Each course is therefore a unique experience that evolves every time it is presented, while the program overall presents a comprehensive study of contemporary digital photographic theory and practice.
+While the courses can be studied sequentially, each course is also presented as a self-contained body of knowledge that is then adapted to individual needs.
+Each course is therefore a unique experience that evolves every time it is presented, while the program overall presents a comprehensive study of contemporary digital photographic practice.

 CCP's Visy Education Space Epson EH-TW 3500 projector provided by Kayell Australia.